-Certain areas of the Rompas-Rajapalot areas (namely claim areas Kairamaat 1-3) are defined as European Union Natura 2000 designated areas.
+Certain areas of the Rompas-Rajapalot areas (namely exploration permit areas Rompas and Kairamaat 2-3) are defined as European Union Natura 2000 conservation programme designated areas.
 Natura 2000 sites cover about 14.6% of Finland and approximately 30% of Northern Finland.
 Natura 2000 is the centrepiece of EU nature and biodiversity policy.
 It is an EU-wide ecological network of nearly 26,000 sites in the 27 EU countries, established under the 1992 Habitats Directive and covering almost 18% of the EU's land area.
 The aim of the network is to assure the long-term survival of Europe's most valuable and threatened species and habitats.